andreacappelletti97/cloudsimplus_hw1/README.md

 4 | 25 | 5750 | 40 | 143.75
 5 | 20 | 7120 | 50 | 142.4

+Looking into efficiency in this way, we obtain that the system is more efficient when we run 4 different VMs on a 25 % CPU utilization.
+This strongly depends on the number of resources we have and on the number on Cloudlets.

+Also, allocation policies play a huge role in making this kind of reasoning.

+Another way is to look at efficiency as

 ```
 Efficiency = Execution time / Total cost
 ```